scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

-with the common workflow just described :cite:`kershenbaumAcousticSequencesNonhuman2016`, where audio is segmented into a sequence of units with any of several methods :cite:`fukuzawaComputationalMethodsGeneralised2022`, and those units are then often be labeled by a human annotator.
+with the common workflow just described :cite:`kershenbaumAcousticSequencesNonhuman2016`, where audio is segmented into a sequence of units with any of several methods :cite:`fukuzawaComputationalMethodsGeneralised2022`, and those units are then often labeled by a human annotator.
-The first family of neural network models reduces this segmenting task to a frame classification problem :cite:`graves_framewise_2005, graves_supervised_2012`.
+The first family of neural network models reduces this workflow to a frame classification problem :cite:`graves_framewise_2005, graves_supervised_2012`.
-That is, these models classify a time series of *frames*, like the columns in a spectrogram.
+That is, these models classify a series of *frames*, like the columns in a spectrogram.
-Sequences of units are recovered from this series of predictions for each time step in a post-hoc manner.
+Sequences of units are recovered from this series of frame classifications in a post-hoc manner.
 Essentially, the post-processing finds the start and stop times of each continuous run of a single label.
-Multiple architectures have been developed for this frame classification approach, including :cite:`koumura_automatic_2016-1`, :cite:`cohenAutomatedAnnotationBirdsong2022`, and :cite:`steinfathFastAccurateAnnotation`.
+Multiple neural network models have been developed for this frame classification approach, including :cite:`koumura_automatic_2016-1`, :cite:`cohenAutomatedAnnotationBirdsong2022`, and :cite:`steinfathFastAccurateAnnotation`.
 Other works in the same vein include those of :cite:`trouvainCanarySongDecoder2021`